Superbition/Celestte-Docs/docs/using_polyel/validation.md

 ---

 The field being validated must be populated and not empty when it is present in the request, this rule will not fail if the field is not sent.

+#### GreaterThan
+---

+`GreaterThan:anotherField`

+The field being validated must be greater than the given field’s value and both values from each field must be of the same type.
+Types of strings, numerics, arrays and files are evaluated on the same basis as the [Size](#size) rule.
+You must add a type rule like `Integer` or `File` etc… If you want to guarantee type comparison.

+#### GreaterThanOrEqual
+---

+`GreaterThanOrEqual:anotherField`

+The field being validated must be greater than or equal to the given field’s value and both values from each field must be of the same type.
+Types of strings, numerics, arrays and files are evaluated on the same basis as the [Size](#size) rule.
+You must add a type rule like `Integer` or `File` etc… If you want to guarantee type comparison.